 When the bulb turned on, it was like the world exploding in his mind.
-He hadn’t even heard her when she came down into the room.
+He hadn’t even heard her when she came down the stairs.

 “Junie,” he said, surprised at how dry and raspy his own voice was.
 “Are you gonna let me go, baby?”

 “I don’t know yet what I’m gonna do.
 Me and Mari are talking about it.”